jax-ml/jax/docs/notebooks/host-offloading.md

 # Optimizer State Offloading

 Optimizer state offloading is a memory management technique that stores optimizer states in host memory instead of device memory.
 This approach is particularly useful when optimizer states are large, as it reduces device memory usage.
-However, the data transfers between host and device memory during training may introduce performance overhead that should be considered when implementing this strategy.

-You can start with a basic JAX implementation using the Adam optimizer, where all tensors are stored on the device.
-This will serve as your reference implementation before introducing optimizer state offloading.
+A basic JAX implementation using the Adam optimizer can serve as a starting point, where all tensors are stored on the device.
+This will serve as a reference implementation before introducing optimizer state offloading.

 ### Basic Implementation

-In this section, you will implement a simple model with the Adam optimizer.
-This implementation will help you understand the baseline behavior before exploring optimizer state offloading.
+This section, let's implement a simple model with the Adam optimizer.
+This implementation helps establish the baseline behavior before exploring optimizer state offloading.
 It is particularly useful for understanding memory patterns in large-scale neural network training.

 In the code example below, a neural network training loop is included to use JAX and Optax's Adam optimizer.
 The network consists of four linear layers with GELU activation functions, processing large matrices of size 7168x7168.
 The training process involves:
 - Forward pass: The input flows through four layers, each applying a linear transformation followed by GELU activation